vinceskahan/v5wiki/extensions.md

 Each extensions is distributed as a tarball - a compressed archive (.tgz) that contains the files used by the extension.

-To manage extensions, use the setup.py tool that comes with weewx.
-When you install weewx, setup.py is installed with the other weewx components.
-The location of setup.py depends on how weewx was installed.
+To manage extensions, use the wee_extension tool that comes with weewx.
+The location of wee_extension depends on how weewx was installed.

-When weewx is installed using setup.py and the default location of /home/weewx, setup.py is installed to /home/weewx/setup.py
+When weewx is installed using setup.py and the default location of /home/weewx, wee_extension is installed to /home/weewx/bin/wee_extension

-When weewx is installed using .deb or .rpm, setup.py is installed to /usr/share/weewx/setup.py with a symbolic link /usr/bin/wee_setup
+When weewx is installed using .deb or .rpm, wee_extension is installed to /usr/share/weewx/wee_extension with a symbolic link /usr/bin/wee_extension

 ### How to install an extension

 The general form looks like this:

 ```
-setup.py install --extension filename.tgz
+wee_extension --install filename.tgz
 ```

 Let's say that the extension weewx-cmon-0.3.tgz has been saved to the Downloads folder in the user's home directory.
 (When downloading an extension, be sure that your web browser does not uncompress or expand the contents of the tarball.)